Afif1927/Afif1927/README.md

 <img align="right" alt="coding" width="400" src="https://i.pinimg.com/originals/81/17/8b/81178b47a8598f0c81c4799f2cdd4057.gif">

-- 🔭 I’m currently working on **My Personal Branding**

-- 🌱 I’m currently learning **Next.js**

-- 💬 Ask me about **react**

-- 📫 How to reach me **afifarfan808@gmail.com**

-- ⚡ Fun fact **I think I am funny😎**

 Welcome to my GitHub profile!
 I'm a professional full-stack developer with over 2+ years of experience building exceptional web and mobile apps.
 With a deep focus on backend development and AI solutions, I create user-friendly, highly functional applications that drive results for businesses across various industries.

+- 🔭 I’m currently working on **Upwork**

+- 💬 Ask me about **react**

+- 📫 How to reach me **afifarfan808@gmail.com**

 ## 🚀 What I do: